-- Adopt NYS Real Property Tax Exemption 485x Affordable neighborhoods for New Yorkers to incentivize construction of affordable homeownership units. - Coordinate with Columbia County on potential use of Community Development Block Grant funds for homeownership programs (or rehabilitation assistance for existing homes). - Apply to New York State's DRI/NYF program to fund an affordable homeownership program. - As part of the rezoning process, identify more properties for acquisition and redevelopment by Columbia County Habitat for Humanity, Trillium Land Trust, and PBInc as affordable homes.
+- Coordinate with Columbia County on funding opportunities for first-time homeownership programs and rehabilitation assistance for existing homeowners. - Apply to New York State's DRI/NYF program to fund an affordable homeownership program. - As part of the rezoning process, identify more properties for acquisition and redevelopment as homeownership units affordable housing development organizations including Columbia County, Habitat for Humanity, and Trillium Land Trust.
 While there may be few properties viable for multi-family homeownership units under existing zoning, upzoning may inspire non-profit housing developers to acquire parcels and redevelop them as multi-family condominiums, limited equity coops, and single-family homes with accessory units.

-- Long Island Housing Partnership is planning the development of 32 homeownership units each with an accessory dwelling unit in North Bellport (NY).18
+- Long Island Housing Partnership is planning the development of 32 homeownership units each with an accessory dwelling unit in North Bellport (NY).
+The project has been submitted for funding under North Bellport's New York Forward Strategic Implementation Plan.37